 It is very important that the technician get firsthand accounts of the problems.
 Arrange for the technician to talk to each person directly.
 If someone who can describe the problem is not available to speak with the technician during business hours, appointments may be made after hours.

-If given a case number, have it ready.
-This will help any of our service technicians quickly look up an already open case, to speed up assisting you.
+If given a Ticket number, have it ready.
+This will help any of our service technicians quickly look up an already open ticket, to speed up assisting you.

 Ready to Start?